-Fake candidates and jailed opposition: Russia’s parliament elections stack the cards for Putin
+Fake candidates and jailed opposition: Russia’s parliamentary elections stack the deck for Putin

 The latter two Vishnevskys are fakes.
-They were created by rivals, at least one associated with President Vladimir Putin’s United Russia party, to peel off votes from the real Vishnevsky, an opposition candidate from the pro-democracy Yabloko party.
+They were created by rivals, at least one associated with President Vladimir Putin’s United Russia party, to peel votes off from the real Vishnevsky, an opposition candidate from the pro-democracy Yabloko party.

-Russia’s Parliament elections — amid Putin’s withering crackdown on opposition — run Friday to Sunday and, to many Putin opponents, serve as another low-watermark for Russian post-Soviet democracy.
+Russia’s parliamentary elections — taking place amid Putin’s withering crackdown on opposition — run Friday to Sunday and, to many Putin opponents, are another low-water mark for Russia’s post-Soviet democracy.

 Opposition leader Alexei Navalny is in jail.
-His electoral network is banned and its leaders have been arrested or fled the country.
-Dozens of opposition candidates were barred or withdrew from the race.
+His electoral network has been banned, and its leaders have been arrested or have fled the country.
+Dozens of opposition candidates were barred or withdrew from their contests.

-Support for Putin’s United Russia party has been hovering at around 30 percent, according to independent pollster Levada.
+Support for Putin’s United Russia party has been hovering around 30 percent, according to the independent pollster Levada.
 Yet analysts say there is little doubt that the party will take the lion’s share of seats.
-It is using all its tools to keep its 334-seat supermajority in the 450-seat house, and give the Kremlin another docile State Duma, or lower house.
+It is using all its tools to keep its 334-seat supermajority in the 450-seat lower house, the State Duma, and give the Kremlin another docile legislature.

 “The signs are very bad.
-I think this is the worst year in post Soviet history,” said Andrei Kolesnikov, an analyst with the Carnegie Moscow Center.
+I think this is the worst year in post-Soviet history,” said Andrei Kolesnikov, an analyst with the Carnegie Moscow Center.
 “It’s the same regime we have had for many years, but it’s much more repressive and much more cruel.”

 “This is full scale authoritarianism,” he added, “not hybrid as it was several years ago.”